claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

     - I used this feature for my [file creation macro](<#use quickadd to automate note and folder creation>)
     - I wanted to capture another variable to use ONLY in my template, so I just added `{{VALUE:LessonUrl}}` to the template, and when I ran the `QuickAdd` macro, it popped up an input asking for a value for the variable
       - See [example](<#use quickadd to automate note and folder creation>)
-      - If you want more sophisticated ways of getting user input for templates, I believe you can do this using the `Templater` plugin, but I haven't explored this
+      - If you want more sophisticated ways of getting user input for templates, you can do this [[#Use Templater to get user input|using the `Templater` plugin]]
 - To use the template:
   - Open / create a note
   - Select the "insert template" icon on the left below the calendar icon